MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 Logs **V2** offers significant enhancements over the previous version, V1.
 V2 uses the [Elastic Tables](/power-apps/maker/data-platform/create-edit-elastic-tables) feature, which is great for handling large data volumes, like action log scenarios, and has built-in data retention (TTL).
 Ideal for organizations needing to access significant amount of data for reporting, governance, and integration with automatic data retention control.

 > [!NOTE]
-> The ***Audit changes to its data*** property under the advanced properties of the 'Flow Event' table should be deselected until auditing is supported for Logs V2.
+> The ***Audit changes to its data*** property under the advanced properties of the 'Flow Log' table should be deselected until auditing is supported for Logs V2.
 Learn more about this and other advanced table settings [here](/power-apps/maker/data-platform/create-edit-entities-portal?tabs=excel#advanced-options).

 ## Dataverse capacity demand calculations for logs V2